Ezra Taft Benson: Health problems and death

-Benson died May 30, 1994, of congestive heart failure in his Salt Lake City apartment, slightly more than two months before his 95th birthday.
+Benson died on May 30, 1994, of congestive heart failure in his Salt Lake City apartment, at age 94.
 Funeral services were held June 4, 1994, in the Salt Lake Tabernacle and were conducted by Hinckley.
 Benson was buried near his birthplace in Whitney, Idaho, at the Whitney City Cemetery.
 Following Benson's funeral, Howard W. Hunter succeeded him as church president.